estebanstifli/wpbotwriter/readme.txt

 Tags: automation, AI, robot, content generation Requires at least: 4.0
 Tested up to: 6.7
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-BotWriter is a plugin that automatically generates articles using artificial intelligence like chatgpt.
+BotWriter allows you to automate the creation of blog posts on your website using AI, like Chat GPT.
+It uses the latest OpenAI models to generate articles.

 == Description ==

+WP BotWriter is a WordPress plugin that uses artificial intelligence (AI) to rewrite existing content or generate completely new content.
+It integrates with sources such as WordPress, RSS, and Google News to provide unique and SEO-optimized content.
 BotWriter allows you to automate the creation of blog posts on your website using AI.
 Customize parameters and let the bot write articles based on your settings.

 == Installation ==